(MRI Scan of the Spine, MRI Scan of the Brain)

 If contrast dye is used during your procedure, you may be monitored for a period of time for any side effects or reactions to the contrast dye, such as itching, swelling, rash, or difficulty breathing.

 Otherwise, there is no special type of care required after a MRI scan of the spine and brain.
-You may resume your usual diet and activities, unless your physician advises you differently.
+You may resume your usual diet and activities, unless your doctor advises you differently.